RhyminGarfunkle/knifebuckets/README.md

 Our group uses the "YCE" rules for core gameplay, available from [Yaktribe.Games](https://yaktribe.games).
 This ruleset is **short** (less than 60 pages total), accounts for many common situations, provide some key balancing and flavor solutions (Jump distance is determined by move range, not base size - finally, a nimble Escher can jump further than a clumsy Goliath!), and are broadly compatible with most official material (Some tactics cards require minor common-sense adaptations).

 I highly recommend the YCE rules, and while I have tried my best to make this campaign core-rule agnostic, if you ever run into something that doesn't quite make sense with the core rulebook, it's likely that this is where the issue lies.

-# KEY CHANGES

-If you've played lots of Underhive Skirmish Game, here are some notable rule changes to be aware of for Knifebuckets:

-- Hired Guns cost half their credit value to hire, but are only ever present for a single battle.
-- Pitch Black and Sneak Attack have been significantly reworked, to be more streamlined and hopefully a little more fun for participating players.
-See [Special Scenario Rules](specialscenariorules.md) for details.
-- When visiting the Trading Post, fighters may only buy a *single* item, not unlimited.
-- Champions cannot be hired, only promoted from lower ranking fighters (there is an exception if all Champions in a gang have died).
-- Fighters receive experience for many different actions (including simply showing up for battle!) and often receive much more than in the basic rules.
-Additionally, the way Advancements happen has been significantly reworked.
-See [Fighters](fighters.md) for details.